Cataract Surgeryin Los Angeles

 The name EAGLE stands for Enriched optics, Aberrometry Guided, Lenticular Enhancement.
 What that means in practice is a more precise, more personalized surgery at every step:

-• Enriched optics: Your surgeon views the procedure through a high-definition, 3D Heads-Up display at 20X magnification, with enhanced tissue contrast and significantly lower light intensity than a traditional microscope.
+- Enriched optics: Your surgeon views the procedure through a high-definition, 3D Heads-Up display at 20X magnification, with enhanced tissue contrast and significantly lower light intensity than a traditional microscope.
 The result is a clearer view of your eye and a safer, more comfortable experience for you.

-• Aberrometry-guided lens selection: Most surgeons rely solely on pre-surgery measurements to choose your replacement lens, taken while the cloudy lens is still in place.
+- Aberrometry-guided lens selection: Most surgeons rely solely on pre-surgery measurements to choose your replacement lens, taken while the cloudy lens is still in place.
 With Eagle Vision, real-time measurements are taken after the cataract is removed, giving a far more accurate picture of your eye's true optics.

-• Lenticular enhancement: Your replacement lens is selected using a proprietary algorithm that factors in your ocular anatomy, prior surgeries, and daily lifestyle, from how much time you spend reading or on screens to whether you drive at night.
+Fewer than 3% of Assil Gaur Eye Institute’s cataract patients need any revision surgery, far lower than the 20% reported in some places. - Lenticular enhancement: Your replacement lens is selected using a proprietary algorithm that factors in your ocular anatomy, prior surgeries, and daily lifestyle, from how much time you spend reading or on screens to whether you drive at night.
 With over 12 premium IOL options on hand, our surgeons can match the right lens to your vision goals.

 Learn more about Eagle Vision Cataract Surgery →

-Premium IOL lens
+Premium intraocular lens pricing

 Schedule your cataract consultation now!